Snow possible on the 1st day of May

 SIGN UP TODAY: Get daily headlines, breaking news emails from FOX6 News

-Snow showers will continue through Monday morning on May 1st, but it will change to a rain/snow mix further into the day as temperatures will warm.
-Expect a full switch over to rain by the Monday afternoon, with temperatures in the upper 30s to low 40s.
+Snow showers will continue through Monday morning but will change to a rain/snow mix further into the day as temperatures will warm.
+Expect a full switchover to rain by Monday afternoon with temperatures in the upper 30s to low 40s.

-The biggest impacts with this system will be reduced visibility with falling snow, blustery conditions with strong winds making it feel like the 20s and low 30s, and minor snowfall accumulation on grassy/elevated surfaces such as cars and decks.
-Due to warmer soil and ground temperatures, most snow that falls will melt on contact with the surface, which overall limits accumulation totals.
+The biggest impacts of this system will be reduced visibility with falling snow, blustery conditions and strong wind, making it feel like the 20s and low 30s, along with minor snowfall accumulation on grassy/elevated surfaces such as cars and decks.
+Due to warmer soil and ground temperatures, most of the snow that falls will melt on contact with the surface, which limits accumulation totals.

-If you are craving warmer temperatures, the upper 50s and low 60s will be back Wednesday, May 3rd, through the end of the upcoming week.
+If you are craving warmer temperatures, the upper 50s and low 60s will be back Wednesday through the end of the week.